isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    +-----------------------------+----------------------------+--------------+-------------+-------------+-------------+

--  ``yes`` - indicates that the parameter is supported at the given level of the hierarchy and can be configured via the Configuration Backend.
+-  ``yes`` - indicates that the parameter is supported at the given level of the hierarchy and can be configured via the configuration backend.

--  ``no`` - indicates that a parameter is supported at the given level of the hierarchy but cannot be configured via the Configuration Backend.
+-  ``no`` - indicates that a parameter is supported at the given level of the hierarchy but cannot be configured via the configuration backend.

 -  ``n/a`` -  indicates that a given parameter is not applicable at the particular level of the hierarchy or that the server does not support the parameter at that level.

-Some scalar parameters contained by top level global maps are supported by the Configuration Backend.
+Some scalar parameters contained by top-level global maps are supported by the configuration backend.

-.. table:: List of DHCPv4 map parameters supported by the Configuration Backend
+.. table:: List of DHCPv4 map parameters supported by the configuration backend

    +------------------------------------------------------------------+------------------------------+----------------------------------+
    | Parameter name (flat naming format)                              | Global map                   | Parameter name                   |